 The earth is the great grain-vessel.

-The Vedic sage Yajnavalkya (who is dated between the 8th century BCE and 7th century BCE) is the founder of the Vajasaneyi branch.
+The Vedic sage Yajnavalkya (who is dated between the eighth and the seventh centuries BC) is the founder of the Vajasaneyi branch.
 The word “Vajasaneyi” is a patronymic of Yajnavalkya.